 This sentence is a matter of aesthetic consideration rather than error, but avoid using neologisms when perfectly adequate (and often superior) antecedents exist: “Depressed labor markets incentivize [or “motivate”] people to monetize their possessions, time, and talents in whatever ways they can.”

-4 Responses to “5 Assorted Usage Errors”
+7 thoughts on “5 Assorted Usage Errors”

 Example 2 has me confused.
 The “rewritten” sentence appears to be exactly the same.